 Vodka is a popular alcoholic drink traditionally made from the distillation of fermented potatoes.
 Beer and tea are also widely consumed.

 Russia Day is celebrated on June 12.
-This marks the day in 1990 that the Russian parliament formally declared Russian sovereignty from the USSR.
-Initially it was named Day of the Adoption of the Declaration of Sovereignty of the Russian Federation, but was renamed to Russia Day, a name offered by Boris Yeltsin, in 2002.
+This marks the day in 1990 that the Russian parliament formally declared Russian sovereignty from the USSR, according to the School of Russian and Asian Studies.
+Initially, it was named Russian Independence Day, but was renamed to Russia Day, a name offered by Boris Yeltsin, in 2002.

 Additional reporting by Kim Ann Zimmermann, Live Science Contributor

 - Mariinsky Ballet Website

 - The Canopy over the Holy Sepulchre: On the Origin of Onion-Shaped Domes